romerojp/YoiKata/README.md

 * [Selective Array Reversing](https://www.codewars.com/kata/selective-array-reversing): Iteratively reverse sub-sections of an array.
 * [Dumbphone Keypads](https://www.codewars.com/kata/dumbphone-keypads): Given an input message, translate it to phone number taps.
 * [Stop gninnipS My sdroW!](https://www.codewars.com/kata/5264d2b162488dc400000001): Reverse only the words that are more than 5 letters long in a string.
-* [Numbers of Letters of Numbers](https://www.codewars.com/kata/numbers-of-letters-of-numbers): count the number of characters in a spelled-out number until they match
+* [Numbers of Letters of Numbers](https://www.codewars.com/kata/numbers-of-letters-of-numbers): Count the number of characters in a spelled-out number until they match

 ## 5 Kyu
 * [Blackjack Scorer](https://www.codewars.com/kata/blackjack-scorer): For a given Blackjack hand, calculate its score.